-Affordability: up to 40 points
+Affordability: up to 35 points

-For Priority Broadband Projects: Applications will be scored based on applicants' commitments to offer a symmetrical 1 Gbps service to BEAD-funded locations at \$50 per month, inclusive of all taxes and fees.
+For Priority Broadband Projects: Applications will be scored based on applicants' commitments to offer a symmetrical 1 Gbps service to BEAD-funded locations at \$55 per month, inclusive of all taxes and fees.
 Full points will be awarded to applications that make this commitment in clear and unambiguous terms, without caveats that compromise the commitment.
-For every additional \$1 per month that the applicant proposes to price its symmetrical 1 Gbps service, 1 point will be deducted from the 40-point maximum.
+For every additional \$1 per month that the applicant proposes to price its symmetrical 1 Gbps service, 1 point will be deducted from the 35-point maximum.

-For Other Last-Mile Broadband Deployment Projects: Applications will be scored based on applicants' commitments to offer 100/20 Mbps to BEAD-funded locations at \$30 per month, inclusive of all fees.
+For Other Last-Mile Broadband Deployment Projects: Applications will be scored based on applicants' commitments to offer 100/20 Mbps to BEAD-funded locations at \$35 per month, inclusive of all fees.
 Full points will be awarded to applications that make this commitment in clear and unambiguous terms, without caveats that compromise the commitment.
-For every additional \$1 per month that the applicant proposes to price its 100/20 Mbps service, 1 point will be deducted from the 40-point maximum.
+For every additional \$1 per month that the applicant proposes to price its 100/20 Mbps service, 1 point will be deducted from the 35-point maximum.

-Labor Standards: up to 20 points
+Fair Labor Practices: up to 20 points

-Up to 20 points will be awarded, with 10 points based on (1) a demonstrated history of compliance with federal labor laws; (2) demonstrated commitments to future compliance with federal labor laws; and (3) the quality and contents of labor practice-related items submitted during the Application Phase.
-Projects on Tribal lands will receive the 10 points for labor standards as long as the project complies with Tribal and applicable federal law concerning labor standards.
-Additionally, up to 10 points will be awarded to all projects on the basis of workforce capacity building and development commitments, especially those prioritizing equitable workforce development.
+Up to 20 points will be awarded based on (1) a demonstrated history of compliance with federal and state labor laws; (2) demonstrated commitments to future compliance with federal labor laws; and (3) the quality and contents of labor practice-related items submitted during the Application Phase.
+The following division of points will be used in awarding points for this scoring criterion: